Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 6

 Shore Express East.

-__ LEWISBURG & TYRC
+.
+LEWISBURG & TYRONE RAIROAD.

 WESTWARD.
-Upper End.
+Upper End,

 AND BALD EAGLE RAILROAD.